 In the Parable of the Merciful Father, as Pope Francis calls it (better known as the Parable of the Prodigal Son), there is a tender detail that we don’t always notice: “But while he was yet at a distance, his father saw him and had compassion, and ran and embraced him and kissed him” (Luke 15, 20).
 The Father was there waiting for him!
 Even before his son had asked forgiveness, he went running to embrace him!
 In our own personal relationships, knowing that this is how God forgives, we too must be willing to run to meet our brothers and sisters that have hurt us.
 We must anxiously await that moment of reconciliation.
 And when they ask for forgiveness, we must go running to embrace them and show them our joy.

 In the Angelus on Sunday, March the 6th, Pope Francis said:

 “He is the Merciful Father who, in Jesus, loves us beyond measure, always awaits our conversion every time we make mistakes; he awaits our return when we turn away from him thinking, we can do without him; he is always ready to open his arms no matter what happened.”

 Immediately after returning his son’s full dignity, the Father calls for a feast and they begin to “make merry!”
-Did he forget the offence?
+Did he forget the offense?
 Did he really forget all that his son had done to him?
-No. The answer can be found in the Father’s response to the older son: “This your brother was dead, and is alive; he was lost, and is found.”
+No. The answer can be found in the Father’s response to the older son: “This your brother was dead, and is alive; he was lost and is found.”
 How can we not be filled with joy when peace has returned into our lives?
-How can we not rejoice when are differences are left behind?
+How can we not rejoice when our differences are left behind?

 “Then the father also goes to call the older son who is offended and does not want to join in the celebration, the son who always stayed home and who lived more as a servant than as a son.
 To him too, the father bends down, invites him to enter, tries to open his heart to love, so that no one is excluded from the celebration of mercy.
 Mercy is a celebration!”